 It’s important to keep track of how your new hire is doing.
 The best way to do this is to schedule regular intervals such as after their first month, second month, and first quarter.
 These meetings should give the employee an opportunity to share any concerns they may have or to provide feedback about their training and to discuss how well they are adapting to their job role.
 You may want to add extra items to your new hire checklist depending on the objectives you wish to achieve.
 Any changing circumstances or feedback provided by the employee may also prompt an update or revision of your current onboarding process.
 By creating a thoroughly organised new employee checklist, you ensure a smooth and seamless experience for new team members, their existing team members, and the company.

 The ability to work remotely offers a better work/life balance.
-Get the best remote work offers straight in your News Feed.
+Get the best remote work offers wherever you go.